hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: assert, path, util, util-extend.
-A copy of the source code may be downloaded from git://github.com/browserify/commonjs-assert.git (assert), git://github.com/jinder/path.git (path), git://github.com/defunctzombie/node-util (util), git://github.com/isaacs/util-extend (util-extend).
+The following software may be included in this product: assert, path, util.
+A copy of the source code may be downloaded from git://github.com/browserify/commonjs-assert.git (assert), git://github.com/jinder/path.git (path), git://github.com/defunctzombie/node-util (util).
 This software contains the following license and notice below:

 Copyright Joyent, Inc. and other Node contributors.
 All rights reserved.
 Permission is hereby granted, free of charge, to any person obtaining a copy